red-gate/ks/ks4/ks4.md

 1. add the web server volumes to the deployment yaml file

-    Update the global volume section of the `./config/dev.ks.deployment.yaml` with a `python-server volume that point to the python backend so that changes are picked up on save.
+    Update the global volume section of the `./config/dev.ks.deployment.yaml` with a `python-server` volume that points to the python backend so that changes are picked up on save.

     ```yaml
     volumes: